 (B) How can we identify that the Page is postback?

 Page object has an

-IsPostBack property which can be checked to know if the page
+IsPostBack property which can be checked to know if the page was posted back.

 (B) How does ASP.NET maintain state in between subsequent requests?